phylum-dev/documentation/docs/artifact_repositories/pypi.md

 ### pip

-The easiest way to install a package using the PyPI package firewall is using pip's `--index-url` option:
+The easiest way to install a package using Phylum for PyPI is using pip's `--index-url` option:

 ```sh